-A mikvah is a pool of water used for the purposes of ritual and spiritual purification.
+A mikvah is a specially constructed pool connected to pure rainwater used for the purposes of ritual and spiritual purification.

 In Judaism, water is a symbol of life.
 It is no wonder that Sages tell us that when beginning a Jewish community our first act is to build a mikvah.
 Because the mikvah is a symbol of spiritual cleansing, transformation and renewal, individuals come to the living waters at times of change in their lives or to commemorate a special occasion.